desktop 🠖 tutorials

 Data visualization

-Lets start with a simple visualization of one ego network.
-To do this we’ll first convert it to a ‘network’ object and use the gplot function from the sna package.
+With our egor object in hand, let's start with a simple visualization of a single ego network.
+To do this we’ll first convert this network to a network object and use the gplot function from the sna package.
 This visualization shows the new node labels and colors each node by the contact frequency with the participant.
 We also layout the figure with the final coordinates from the sociogram stage.

 oneEgoNet <- as_network(egorNetworkCanvas)[[1]]